bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Thursday
-* Everything from device width is just an aggregate selector.
-Basically, get rid of everything that's not the window width, height, and deviceWidth.
 * Consolidate refs.
+    * ref is name of dispatcher, plus "dispatch."
+For example, scrollVerseDispatch.
+    * Remove "dispatch" from method.
+For example, scrollVerse.
+    * Leave "timeout" out of name, instead refer to callback.
+    * Refer to elements by their component name plus "element," like lyricScrollElement.
+* Everything from device width can live in viewport store.
+Then they're all set together in the action.

 # Friday
 * Start getting rid of listeners by putting in reducers, or moving completely to selectors.
 Begin with PopupAnnotation listener.
 * With PopupAnnotation gone, remove transient store.
 Spread out its selectors to appropriate other stores.
+Figure out best way to organise selectors.
 * Make verseBars a bit number.

 # Saturday